oversizedhat/hamstermonitor/docs/index.md

 Ever so often you stumble on a can-be-done-in-a-day (CBDIAD) Arduino project that is both simple and rewarding.
 This is one of those. :smile:

-The overall idea was to meaure the hamster wheel to answer the question on everyones minds:
+The overall idea was to measure the hamster wheel to answer the question on everyones minds:

 >But... how far does the he run each night?